Scott123180/zmm-scraper/README.md

 1. Run `npm i` to install dependencies.
 2. Run `npm build` to run the tests, webpack, and create the upload file `zmm.zip`.

+## 4. Upload your project to AWS Lambda
-3. Upload to S3
+1. Upload `zmm.zip` to your lamda function.
-4. Invoke your lamda function via the test button on AWS and ensure everything is running correctly.
+2. Invoke your lamda function via the test button on AWS and ensure everything is running correctly.